cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 ## Version test

-Regardless which version you install, you must do a version test to make sure you have the correct python and pip versions:
+Regardless of which version you install, you must do a version test to make sure you have the correct python and pip versions:

 ``` bash